jsafrane/scratch/local-storage-operator.md

 LABEL="kubernetes_local_storage_end"
 </code></pre>
-<p>As can be seen, the rules file consists of stable header, list of rules from CRD and stable footer.
+<p>As can be seen, the rules file consists of stable header, list of rules from CR and stable footer.
 Udev rules are generated also for <code>devices.deviceNames</code> so the handling is consistent.</p>
+<p>The discoverer tries to delete <code>/etc/udev/rules.d/99-kubernetes-local-storage-&lt;LocalStorage.Name&gt;.rules</code> upon death. <strong>It may leave orphan rules e.g. when the CR is deleted while node is shut down.
+We need some cleanup…</strong></p>
 <h3 id="local-storage-provisioner">Local storage provisioner</h3>
 <p>This component is  developed <a href="https://github.com/kubernetes-incubator/external-storage/tree/master/local-volume">upstream</a>.
 It watches over configured directories and creates PV for device symlinks it finds there.</p>
 <p>The operator must make sure that the right directories are watched.</p>